rixx/books.rixx.de/data/reviews/j-k-rowling/harry-potter-and-the-goblet-of-fire/index.md

   rating: 3
 ---

-This was the first Harry Potter book that I read while it was still pretty new.
+This was the first Harry Potter book that I read while it was still new.
 That was a novel experience for me:
-Pretty much all of my books up to that point had been old, or at least definitely not new.
+Most of my books up to that point had been old, or at least definitely not new.
 Reading an ongoing series was exciting.
 I don't remember much speculation about what would happen next, except for some recurring "Is Snape good or evil" debate.